Sanctuary: Right of asylum

 Many ancient peoples recognized a religious right of asylum, protecting those accused of a crime from legal action and from exile to some extent.
 This principle was adopted by the early Christian church, and various rules developed for what the person had to do to qualify for protection and just how much protection it was.

+Based on an account by Gregory of Tours in late 6th century France, sanctuary was already practiced, but was not all the time respected.
 In England, King Æthelberht made the first laws regulating sanctuary in about AD 600, though Geoffrey of Monmouth in his Historia Regum Britanniae (c.
 1136) says that the legendary pre-Saxon king Dunvallo Molmutius (4th/5th century BC) enacted sanctuary laws in the Molmutine Laws as recorded by Gildas (c.
 500–570).
 By Norman times, there had come to be two kinds of the sanctuary: churches licensed by the king had a broader version, while other churches had a lower level.
-The medieval system of asylum was finally abolished entirely in England by James I in 1623.
+The medieval system of asylum was abolished entirely in England by James I in 1623.